mlpack/mlpack/doc/user/load_save.md

 ### Audio data load/save examples

-Load a single audio file, but don't store the metadata ( number of channels are unavailable after loading!).
+Load a single audio file, but don't store the metadata (note that this means the number of channels are unavailable after loading!).

 ```c++
 // Need to upload some audio files to datasets.mlpack.org.